CLASSIFICATION NO. 358

 The Planning Director has overall responsibility for the Planning Division activities and staff, and represents the County in major policy making at the state and regional level regarding land use planning.

-The Planning Director differs from the Director of Transportation and Development who is a member of the County's Executive Management Team and is responsible for fulfilling Department-wide mission, goals and objectives as established by the Board of County Commissioners.
+The Planning Director differs from the Director of Transportation and Development who is a member of the County’s Executive Management Team and is responsible for fulfilling Department-wide mission, goals and objectives as established by the Board of County Commissioners.
+The Planning Director also differs from the Planning Manager which oversees Division staff and reports to the Planning Director.

 Duties may include but are not limited to the following: